NECK & BACK INJURIES FROM REAR-END COLLISION SETTLE FOR $19,700.

 Conclusion and Settlement

 In conclusion, $19,700.00, reached on December 7, 2015, just under seven months from the date of the accident.
 C.S. was happy with the results of this case and the help of her auto accident lawyer.
 As the victim of this Arizona auto accident, C.S. ultimately received $5,999.00 for her bodily injuries.
-In this settlement, the balance paid her medical bills and attorney’s fees and costs.
+In this settlement, the balance paid her medical bills for her soft tissue injury and attorney’s fees and costs.

 C.S. was in treatment for less than 2 months.
 Despite the significant injuries she suffered, namely a herniated and bulging disc, her choice was to forgo the $11,000 in pain treatment, greatly harming the financial value of her case.
 However, her family obligations put her in a position of not being able to consistently seek the treatment that she medically needed.